ProfessionalsBrian S. Hermann

 - An informal committee of holders of notes issued by Linc USA GP and Linc’s postpetition lenders in connection with the company’s prepetition restructuring efforts and subsequent chapter 11 case;

-- Holders of pass through certificates issued to finance certain leveraged lease and sale-leaseback transactions of coal-fired power plants operated by GenOn Mid-Atlantic, LLC and NRG REMA, LLC, non-debtor subsidiaries of GenOn Energy, Inc., one of the ten largest wholesale power generation companies in the United States, in connection with GenOn’s ongoing restructuring efforts; and
+- Holders of pass through certificates issued to finance certain leveraged lease and sale-leaseback transactions of coal-fired power plants operated by GenOn Mid-Atlantic, LLC and NRG REMA, LLC, non-debtor subsidiaries of GenOn Energy, Inc., one of the ten largest wholesale power generation companies in the United States, in connection with GenOn’s restructuring efforts; and

 - The steering committee of senior secured noteholders of GMX Resources Inc. in the company’s chapter 11 case.